scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Security Considerations

 This section describes the possible security risks and attacks that SCION's data plane may be prone to, and how these attacks may be mitigated.
-It first discusses security risks that pertain to path authorization, followed by a section on all other data-plane security risks.
+It first discusses security risks that pertain to path authorization, followed by a section on other forwarding-related security considerations.

-**Note:** This section only discusses SCION data plane- and forwarding-specific security considerations.
-For security considerations related to the SCION control-plane PKI, see {{I-D.scion-cppki}}. {{I-D.scion-cp}} includes security considerations that concern the SCION control plane and routing.

 ## Path Authorization